HMS Seahorse (1712): Commissioned Service after Rebuild

 She was commissioned in 1728 under the command of Captain Ambrose Saunders, RN for service in Ireland.
 Captain Saunders died on 6 March 1731.
 She was fitted at Sheerness for service in the West Indies in June 1731.
 After her fitting was complete she was commissioned under Captain Edward Baker for service in the Leeward Islands.
 She returned home and paid off in January 1734.
 She underwent a middling repair and refitted at Sheerness for £1,928.1.1d from March 1734 to February 1735.
-After completion, she was commissioned under Captain James Compton, RN for service at Georgia.
+After completion, she was commissioned under Captain James Compton, RN for service at the Province of Georgia.
 She returned home and paid off on 9 December 1738.
 Upon her return she underwent a great repair at Deptford for £5,033.18.3d from March thru November 1739.
 She recommissioned in October 1739 under Captain William Cleland, RN.
 Captain Thomas Limeburner, RN took command in July 1740 and sailed with Ogle's Squadron to the West Indies arriving in November 1740.
 In May 1741 she was under Captain Edward Allen, RN, in May 1742 Captain Thorpe Fowke, RN then in 1745 under Captain John Simcoe, RN all for service at Jamaica.
 She participated in Mitchell's encounter with Conflans between 4 and 13 August 1746.
 She returned home in 1747.

 Disposition

-HMS Seahorse was sold by Admiralty Order (AO) 1 December 1747 to Mr Milward for £5,033.18.3d on 28 July 1748.
+HMS Seahorse was sold by Admiralty Order (AO) 1 December 1747 to Mr. Milward for £5,033.18.3d on 28 July 1748.